BeginTry/SQL-Server-Indexes-With-Unused-INCLUDE-Columns/README.md

 A simple query showing all of the INCLUDE columns in the "permanent" table that have zero plan cache references and zero Query Store references.

 <h3>Credits</h3>
-Many thanks to Janathan Kehayias (<a href="https://twitter.com/SQLPoolBoy">Twitter</a> | <a href="https://www.sqlskills.com/blogs/jonathan/">Blog</a>) for his guidance with the scripts.
+Many thanks to Jonathan Kehayias (<a href="https://twitter.com/SQLPoolBoy">Twitter</a> | <a href="https://www.sqlskills.com/blogs/jonathan/">Blog</a>) for his guidance with the scripts.
 He helped me with the XML parsing/syntax that identified index scans and their column references.